ungleich/cdist/docs/src/cdist-cache.rst

 ~~~~~~~~~~~~~~~~~~~~~
 Each object under :strong:`object` directory has its own structure.

+autorequire
+    file containing a list of object auto requirements

+children
+    file containing a list of object children, i.e. objects of types that this
+    type reuses (along with 'parents' it is used for maintaining parent-child
+    relationship graph)

 code-local
     code generated from gencode-local, present only if something is
     generated